trytouca/trytouca/sdk/js/examples/README.md

-# Examples using Touca SDK for Node.js
+# Examples using Touca SDK for JavaScript

-This directory includes sample projects that use Touca SDK for Node.js.
+This directory includes sample projects that use Touca SDK for JavaScript.
 All examples are documented to serve as hands-on tutorials to help you get stated with Touca.